Quantitative Research PG (10441.1)

 Command of Microsoft Office Word and PowerPoint are required.
 It would also be an advantage for students to familarise themselves with Microsoft Excel.

-Students will need to access SPSS and Qualtrics.
+Students will need to access and have a basic command of SPSS and Qualtrics.

 Work placement, internships or practicums

-Research Led Education: The unit addresses research led education.
+The unit involves research-led education.
 There are active researchers teaching the unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.